civol/HDLRuby/README.md

 mem8_16 :mem8_16I
 ```

-It is also possible to declare multiple instances of a same system at time as follows:
+It is also possible to declare multiple instances of the same system at a time as follows:

 ```ruby
 <system name> [list of colon-separated instance names]